TablePress/TablePress/readme.txt

 * TablePress now understands many more formulas, just as you know them from Excel!
 * The formulas even support text strings now, which enables many new ways of automatically creating table content.
 * When exporting tables, potentially dangerous formulas will be escaped, to increase protection against CSV injection attacks.

+**Premium versions**

+* Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
+[Go check them out!](https://tablepress.org/premium/)

 **Behind the scenes**